-Special Needs Registry Coordinator River Edge Office of Emergency Management 705 Kinderkamack Road River Edge, New Jersey 07661
+Special Needs Registry Coordinator

+River Edge Office of Emergency Management

+705 Kinderkamack Road

+River Edge, New Jersey 07661

 The Borough of River Edge has established a Residential Special Needs Registry for residents who may require special assistance during an emergency.
 This program and all information provided below are voluntary - all information will be kept in confidence and will only be used by public safety personnel for emergency planning and response operations.
+Name: Street Address: Floor/Apartment: Home Phone: Cell Phone: Please describe your special need or assistance that may be required during an emergency (ie. Oxygen, medical devise, mobility challenge): Is this need/assistance expected to be: permanent temporary, until:

+Do you require electricity to operate a medical of device? yesno

+In case of an emergency,

+please contact:

+Home Phone: Cell:

+Work:

+In cause of an emergency does anyone (family n friend) have a key to your residence? no

 Name:

-Street rtment:

-Home Phone: Cell Phone e:

-Please describe your special need or assistance that may be required during ar emergency (ie. Oxygen, medical devise, mobility challenge):

-Is this need/assistance exp pected to be: permaner nttemporary, until:

-Do you require electricity to operate a medical device ce? yesno

-In case of an emergency, please contact:

-Home Phone: Cell: Work:

-y does anyone (family me_no yes, as follows: ember, neighbor, friend) have a

-Name:

-Street Address: Floor/Apar rtment:
+Street Address:

+Floor/Apartment:

-Home Phone: Cell Phone e:
+Home Phone:

+Cell Phone:

-Signature: Date Date:
+Signature: D)ate: